 Aaron’s door clicks shut, sealing my fate.

 My door opens.
-And closes quickly.
-The Creeper’s presence fills the room, the air violated with the stench of his unwashed body, the residual smell of camel cigarettes and faint aroma of Blue Stratos.
+And closes without a sound.
+The Creeper’s presence fills the room.
+The residual smell of camel cigarettes.
+The faint aroma of Blue Stratos aftershave.

 I don’t want to look at him.

 I hold my breath to punish those damn heightened senses for meticulously journaling the entire event.
 Why can’t they be numb like the rest of me?

 A breath in is the only clue he’s closer, stench stronger.
 My hands grip tighter.
 My throat burns, teeth clench, jaw fighting to relax.
 I struggle one measly swallow.
 Eyes stinging, tears ready for the second round, waiting for the permission that will never come.